Military to ban all troops from vacationing, off-installation trips over virus concerns

 "Troops who violate the rules, resulting in a COVID-19 infection or its spread to others will be strongly reprimanded," the ministry said in a release.

+Officials said he tested negative in an initial test conducted upon his entrance to the camp.

-Separately, four more Army officers and a soldier have tested positive for the virus in Goyang, north of Seoul, the southwestern city of Iksan and the border county of Cheorwon, raising the total infections reported among the military population to 341.
+Separately, four more Army officers, one soldier, and a civilian officer for the Army have tested positive for the virus in Goyang, north of Seoul, the southwestern city of Iksan and the border counties of Cheorwon and Inje, raising the total infections reported among the military population to 342.

 Defense Minister Suh Wook presided over an emergency meeting with top commanders Wednesday and ordered stronger responses to the outbreak while maintaining a firm readiness posture, according to the ministry.